Planning, readiness assessment & support for a successful market entrance

 Getting prepared

 During the IPO process, companies often struggle with the requirements to complete the transaction, prepare for the ongoing obligations of a public company and drive business growth.
-Therefore, companies are well advised to objectively assess their readiness for going public and life as a public company well in advance of the IPO execution process.

-In our Readiness Assessment we analyze your company's status quo in relation to a comprehensive set of readiness areas.
+In our Readiness Assessment we analyze your company’s status quo in relation to a comprehensive set of readiness areas.
 Where we identify any shortcomings, we provide concrete recommendations as to their remediation, including proposed priorities.
-As such, the Readiness Assessment can be your starting point to develop a realistic project plan and identify and allocate necessary internal and external resources on your way to full capital market readiness.
+This allows management to estimate time and effort, set priorities and implement measures to remediate any deficiencies.
+As such, the Readiness Assessment is management’s starting point to develop a realistic project plan and identify and allocate necessary internal and external resources in order to increase operational maturity and ultimately prepare for a self-defined capital market roadmap and full capital market readiness.

 Life as a listed company